cvmiller/checkpwnpassword/README.md

-# A Pwded Password Checker
+# A Pwned Password Checker

 With Data Breaches seemingly happening all the time, over the years, over **308 million passwords** have been exposed.
 Over **7 Billion data records** have been breached in 2021 alone [see securitymagazine article](https://www.securitymagazine.com/articles/96667-the-top-data-breaches-of-2021).